Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 Hutchison was rescued by the Hongkong and Shanghai Bank (HSBC), which acquired a one third stake in the company for £15 million in 1975.
 The bank lent the money on the condition that Clague would relinquish his executive responsibilities.

-To the annoyance of Wyllie, HSBC sold its stake in Hutchison to Li Ka-shing (born 1928) for less than half of its book value in 1979.
+To the annoyance of Wyllie, HSBC sold its stake in Hutchison to Li Ka-shing (born 1928), a property developer, for less than half of its book value in 1979.
 Wyllie left Hutchison in 1981.

 Ka-shing sold the John D Hutchison Group, the trading arm, and Hutchison Boag Engineering, a building materials company, to Inchcape Pacific for US$111 million in 1990.